Glasses Explore by Tobii, marketing mockup

 Reduced drop-off rates

-Clearer onboarding and instructions in the mobile apps improved test participant behaviour and proved to be effective in reducing participant’s drop-off rates by 35% during usability tests.
+Clearer onboarding and instructions in the mobile apps improved test participant behaviour and proved to be effective in reducing participant’s drop-off rates by 35%.

 Increased data quality rates

-A better participant behaviour during increased the number of participants completed the test successfully and that delivered high quality data by 20%.
+A better participant behaviour during the tests increased the number of participants that delivered high quality data by 20%.

 Resolved usability issues

-Of the 120 usability issues identified through usability tests in the Oculid platform, over 65% were successfully resolved.
+Of the 120 usability issues identified through usability tests in the Oculid platform, over 65% were successfully resolved, significantly increasing the experience in the platform.

 Cohesive and accessible design